 Students are a big market for Apple, which is why it has an entire separate education store that offers hefty discounts on Mac computers and iPad tablets - and sometimes gives away products like AirPods as an incentive for customers.

 Most Apple customers aren't aware of the Apple Education Store, or don't think the discount applies to them.
-But this is a mistake, because Apple throws the education net quite wide, and there's a good chance you qualify.
+But this is a mistake, because Apple throws the education net quite wide, and there's a good chance you qualify if you are enrolled in a higher education course, or if you work in a school, college or university.

 Read on and we'll show you how you can save money on a new MacBook or iPad.